 - a) The Residential designation will be used primarily for housing with all types of dwelling types permitted.
-Other related residential uses such as a group home, a home occupation, or bed and breakfast will also be permitted. - b) Residential development will be phased so that a target minimum of 2 hectares of vacant surveyed land is available at any given time.
+Other related residential uses such as a group home, a home occupation, or bed and breakfast will also be permitted. - b) Residential development will be phased so that a minimum of 4 vacant surveyed lots are available at any given time.
+Residential areas will be developed with an average residential density of 22 units per hectare and will include a mix of unit types including those for elders.